abuicke/tarot/standard format.md

 4. [*Example footnote of how to reference a video in footnotes*](https://www.youtube.com/watch?v=fj2uWxn_8SQ) by Satya Ji
 5. "quoting Liber Theta" - *Liber Theta* (College of Thelema, 2012), p.
 29
 6. "quoting the Book of Changes" - *The I Ching or Book of Changes* (Princeton University Press, 1983), p.
 250
+7. "quoting the Book of Thoth" - **Aleister Crowley**, *The Book of Thoth* (Weiser, 2008), pp. 161-162
-7. See: *How to Reference a Book* by Dr Julia Seton
+8. See: *How to Reference a Book* by Dr Julia Seton
-8. See: Queen of Swords
+9. See: Queen of Swords